top of page

 Ensure that manholes, pits, and other openings are securely covered to prevent hedgehogs from falling in.

-In summary, the charming British hedgehog faces a myriad of dangers in its daily life, from garden tools and discarded trash to poisonous substances and treacherous roads.
+In summary, the charming British hedgehog faces a myriad of dangers in its daily life, from garden tools and discarded rubbish to poisonous substances and treacherous roads.
 However, we can all play a role in protecting these enchanting creatures.
-By making small but meaningful changes in our daily lives, such as creating hedgehog-friendly gardens, using garden tools responsibly, and practicing responsible trash disposal, we can make a big difference in the conservation of hedgehog populations.
+By making small but meaningful changes in our daily lives, such as creating hedgehog-friendly gardens, using garden tools responsibly, and practicing responsible rubbish disposal, we can make a big difference in the conservation of hedgehog populations.

 The State of British Hedgehog Population in the UK

 The population of British hedgehogs has been steadily declining for several decades.
 According to the People's Trust for Endangered Species (PTES), hedgehog numbers have fallen by 30% in urban areas and 50% in rural areas since the turn of the century.
-This decline is attributed to various factors, including habitat loss, increased urbanization, and road mortality.
+This decline is attributed to various factors, including habitat loss, increased urbanisation, and road mortality.

 The conservation of hedgehogs is a shared responsibility.
 By raising awareness about their vulnerabilities and taking small steps to create a safer environment, we can help ensure that these iconic creatures continue to grace our gardens and landscapes for generations to come.